xbenkozx/RAZ-RE/Flash/reflasher/reflasher.md

 ## Usage
 <span style="color:red;"><b>NOTE: This program is only to be used with XD0007_MB_V0.6B and XD0007_MB_V0.6G1 board revisions.
 Using it on incompatible boards my result in damage to the device and/or bodily injury.</b></span>

-The ReFlasher is still under development and not all features are fully working.
 It is built in python and can be executed in terminal with the following arguments:

 | Arg                               | Description                                                   |
 | --------------------------------- | ------------------------------------------------------------- |